Are Deep Speech Denoising Models Robust to Adversarial Noise?: Method

 \subsection{Perceptibility Constraint Enhancements}

-Our precise procedure for computing the masking thresholds is almost identical to the MP3 psychoacoustic model as described by \citet{lin2015principles} and used by \citet{schönherr2018adversarialattacksautomaticspeech} and \citet{qin2019imperceptible}, with the following changes: \textbf{(a)} for simplicity, we calculate the PSD of the input audio by normalizing to [-1, 1] and converting to dB SPL explicitly, rather than setting the maximum bin to equal 96; \textbf{(b)} we enhance the psychoacoustic model with temporal pre- and post-masking, as described by \citet{lin2015principles} (see Appendix A for details); \textbf{(c)} because prior studies have found even attacks generated according to these masking thresholds to still be detectable by humans \citep{schönherr2018adversarialattacksautomaticspeech,qin2019imperceptible}, we restrict our attacks further by shifting all masking thresholds down by 12 dB.
+Our precise procedure for computing the masking thresholds is almost identical to the MP3 psychoacoustic model as described by \citet{lin2015principles} and used by \citet{schönherr2018adversarialattacksautomaticspeech} and \citet{qin2019imperceptible}, with the following changes: \textbf{(a)} for simplicity, we calculate the PSD of the input audio by normalizing to $[-1, 1]$ and converting to $\mathrm{dB\,SPL}$ explicitly, rather than setting the maximum bin to equal 96; \textbf{(b)} we enhance the psychoacoustic model with temporal pre- and post-masking, as described by \citet{lin2015principles} (see Appendix \ref{app:mask} for details); \textbf{(c)} because prior studies have found even attacks generated according to these masking thresholds to still be detectable by humans \citep{schönherr2018adversarialattacksautomaticspeech,qin2019imperceptible}, we restrict our attacks further by shifting all masking thresholds down by $12\,\mathrm{dB}$.
 We combine thresholds from contemporaneous masking and pre- and post-masking by taking the maximum between each.
-See Appendices \ref{app:mask} and \ref{app:pgdmask} for details on this and Section \ref{sec:optimization}.
+See Appendices \ref{app:mask} and \ref{app:pgdmask} for details.